michaelkerr0576/fakenews/README.md

 ## Overview

-A user will be presented with a frontpage where they can read articles without being distracted by images and ads.
+A user will be presented with a frontpage where they can read articles that are text only.
+A major goal was establishing a strong visual hierarchy without the use of colour or graphics.
+Instead the site relies on the typography and element spacing to hold the user's attention.
 The main components are the Headlines, Most Read and Latest News sections.
 A regular user can filter, sort and search for articles to read while an admin user can login and run CRUD operations to POST, PATCH AND DELETE articles.

 ## Motivation